pstigenberg/react-golang-boilerplate/README.md

 # React-Golang Boilerplate

 This is my own boilerplate project for React connected with a Golang API.
 The react part is based on the boilerplate called React Slingshot.
-If you for some strange reason would like to test it, follow the getting started guide below.
+If you for some strange reason would like to test this boilerplate, follow the getting started guide below.
 It doesn’t do much, it’s just a small react app with a IndexPage component that fetches the page title from the API written in Golang.

-On of the goals that I had was to get a dev environment as close to production as possible.
+On of the goals I had was to get a dev environment as close to production as possible.
 Therefore I decided not to use the build in web server from WebPack, instead WebPack watches for file changes and builds the bundle files and stores them in the /dist-folder served by nginx.
+For convenience the bundles are not minified but this could be solved with a production version of WebPack config.

 ## Get Started

-1. Clone the project
+1. Clone or copy the project
 2. Add the following hosts to your host file "127.0.0.1 react-golang-boilerplate.com" and "127.0.0.1 api.react-golang-boilerplate.com"
 3. From the folder where the docker-compose.yml is, run "docker-compose build” then wait… It will take awhile
 4. When it’s done run "docker-compose up” this will start the containers and build the bundles
-5. When the filebundler container is done you can open a browser and visit react-golang-boilerplate.com
+5. When the file-bundler container is done you can open a browser and visit react-golang-boilerplate.com

 ## About the project